horoserp/single-price-grid/README.md

 ### Continued development

-I hope to build off of this success and continue exploring new ways to use CSS.
+I would like to increase my confidence with CSS Grids and Responsiveness.

 ### Useful resources